zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.base.md

 ## <kbd>class</kbd> `BaseClassifier`

-Base class for linear and tree-based classifiers in Concrete-ML.
+Base class for linear and tree-based classifiers in Concrete ML.

 This class inherits from BaseEstimator and modifies some of its methods in order to align them with classifier behaviors.
 This notably include applying a sigmoid/softmax post-processing to the predicted values as well as handling a mapping of classes in case they are not ordered.